Request a Free Estimate

 Does a lung transplant cure COPD?

-A lung transplant is not a cure for chronic obstructive pulmonary disease (COPD), but it could help some people manage their symptoms.
+A lung transplant is not a cure for the chronic obstructive pulmonary disease (COPD), but it could help some people manage their symptoms.

 Why does the transplanted lung get rejected?